Feather, N. Fork, California, US

 The good news on this run is that flows from the Poe Powerhouse feed this run almost every day of

-because when Lake Oroville is at full pool, a reservoir elevation of 900 feet, it backs up all
+when Oroville Reservoir is at full pool, a reservoir elevation of 900 feet, it backs up all the

-the way to the Poe Powerhouse.
-In fact, this run is generally not considered to be viable
+way to the Poe Powerhouse.
+In fact, this run is generally not considered to be viable until

 Saying that this run starts off with a bang would be a gross understatement.
 It has been said that running Big Bend Dam is like running a 40 foot water fall, without having to run a 40 foot waterfall.
+Initially Big Bend Dam was portaged but then Reg Lake made the first descent sliding down the side off the main chute.
+Steve Rock later followed with the first descent of the main chute that is the standard run today.
 There are also a number of fun class 3 to 3+ drops and, as of 2014, several new drops have started to appear when the lake is at an elevation level of 700 feet or less.
 As you continue down the canyon, remnants of the Great Western railroad begin to appear.
 Tunnels, retaining walls, all flooded by Oroville Dam.
 Gold Rush era mining trails also become visible.
 Best of all is that there is still an amazing river down in the canyon.
 It is an incredible irony that it takes a drought to bring this river back to life.

 Once you reach Oroville Reservoir it's a two or 3 hour paddle out on your own power.
-However, starting in 2008, a shuttle service is now available to Lime Saddle Marina.
-AW signed a Settlement Agreement for the Oroville Hydroelectric Project that included provisions for this boating shuttle service.
+Since 2008 however, a shuttle service is available to Lime Saddle Marina.
+American Whitewater signed a Settlement Agreement for the Oroville Hydroelectric Project that included provisions for this boating shuttle service.

 The terms of the service are: